MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

         , Tax float
     ) USING DELTA;
     ```
-14. In a new code block, paste the following code to create a new dataframe to combine sales data with customer and product information include customer ID, item ID, order date, quantity, unit price, and tax:
+14. **In a new code block**, paste the following code to create a **new dataframe** to combine sales data with customer and product information include customer ID, item ID, order date, quantity, unit price, and tax:

     ```python
     from pyspark.sql.functions import col